 Nurse-on-call – Experienced registered nurses provide 24/7 health advice with this nationwide telephone triage service.

-Home Monitoring – Mercy provides continuous monitoring for more than 1,000 patients diagnosed with congestive heart failure, reducing hospitalization and readmissions, as well as helping them live independently for longer.
+Home Monitoring – Mercy provides continuous monitoring for 3,800 chronically ill patients, reducing hospitalization and readmissions, as well as helping them live independently for longer.

 Media and the public were invited to virtually attend the event on Tuesday, May 13, at www.mercyvirtual.net.